telerik/kendo-angular-graphql/README.md

+##  This repository is no longer updated.
+To access the current version, refer to the [`kendo-angular` repository](https://github.com/telerik/kendo-angular/tree/master/examples/projects/grid-graphql).

 # Kendo UI for Angular - Grid Integration with GraphQL

 This application shows an example of how one can use editable Kendo UI for Angular Grid with GraphQL queries.